-An adaptive enrichment design is a randomized trial that allows enrollment criteria to be modified at interim analyses, based on preset decision rules.
-When there is prior uncertainty regarding treatment effect heterogeneity, these trials can provide improved power for detecting treatment effects in subpopulations.
-An obstacle to using these designs is that there is no general approach to determine what decision rules and other design parameters will lead to good performance for a given research problem.
-To address this, we present a simulated annealing approach for optimizing the parameters of an adaptive enrichment design for a given scientific application.
-Optimization is done with respect to either expected sample size or expected trial duration, and subject to constraints on power and Type I error rate.
-We use this optimization framework to compare the performance of two types of multiple testing procedures.
-We also compare against conventional choices for design parameters that approximate O'Brien-Fleming boundaries and Pocock boundaries.
+An adaptive enrichment design is a randomized trial that allows enrollment criteria to be modified at interim analyses, based on a preset decision rule.
+When there is prior uncertainty regarding treatment effect heterogeneity, these trial designs can provide improved power for detecting treatment effects in subpopulations.
+We present a simulated annealing approach to search over the space of decision rules and other parameters for an adaptive enrichment design.
+The goal is to minimize the expected number enrolled or expected duration, while preserving the appropriate power and Type I error rate.
+We also explore the benefits of parallel computation in the context of this goal.
 We find that optimized designs can be substantially more efficient than simpler designs using Pocock or O'Brien-Fleming boundaries.
-Much of this added benefit comes from optimizing the decision rules concerning when to stop a subpopulation's enrollment, or the entire trial, due to futility.

 Biostatistics | Statistical Methodology | Statistical Theory

 Fisher, Aaron and Rosenblum, Michael, "STOCHASTIC OPTIMIZATION OF ADAPTIVE ENRICHMENT DESIGNS FOR TWO SUBPOPULATIONS" (December 2016).
 Johns Hopkins University, Dept. of Biostatistics Working Papers.
 Working Paper 279.